Wedding Budget 101

 Put all your wedding money in one separate account, so you can easily track additions and withdrawals without getting it confused with the rest of your day-to-day funds.

 Pay for as many of your expenses as possible on a credit card that gives you benefits like mileage, rewards, or cash back.
-Make sure everyone making purchases (your fiancé, your mom, etc.) are all on the same card system, allowing you to benefit from the rewards and also from the easy tracking of your purchases.
+Make sure everyone making purchases (your fiancé, your mom and so on) are all on the same card system, allowing you to benefit from the rewards and also from the easy tracking of your purchases.
+To avoid credit card fees, pay the bill off in full each month.

 10 Ways to Save